NordAct/IoB-Variant-Loader/Example Resource Packs/README.md

 - `model` - dragon's model file.
 If not specified, default one from the base mod will be used
 - `animation` - dragon's animation model file.
 If not specified, default one from the base mod will be used
 - `saddle` - dragon's saddle texture.
 If not specified, default one from the base mod will be used
+- `baby_texture` - baby dragon's texture.
+If not specified, will apply texture as described in `texture` field description
+- `baby_model` - baby dragon's model file.
+If not specified, will apply model as described in `model` field description
+- `baby_animation` - baby dragon's animation model file.
+If not specified, will apply animation as described in `animation` field description
+- `baby_saddle` - baby dragon's saddle texture.
+If not specified, will apply saddle texture as described in `saddle` field description
 - `egg_texture` - egg's entity texture.
 If not specified, default one from the base mod will be used
 - `egg_model` - egg's entity model file.
 If not specified, default one from the base mod will be used
 - `egg_item_model` - model of egg in item form.
 Must be specified as location of item model.
 If not specified, default one from the base mod will be used